pretix/pretix-docs/docs/guides/products/index.md

  In order to resolve this, check the "Available from" or "Available until" fields.
  If the fields are empty, then there is no such restriction.
  If any of the fields contain dates and times, verify that you are within the specified time frame.
- If you want your shop to display the product even outside the specified time frame, set the toggles to :btn-icon:fa3-info:: "Show product with info on why it's unavailable".
+ If you want the product to show up in your shop even outside the specified time frame, set the toggles to :btn-icon:fa3-info:: "Show product with info on why it's unavailable".

  3. Your product may only be available through a voucher.
  In order to resolve this, verify that the box next to "This product can only be bought using a voucher" is **not** checked.
  If that box is active, then your shop will only show the product to customers who have entered a matching voucher code.
- If the voucher is configured to match a quota that contains the product, then the shop will not display it.
+ If the voucher is configured to match a quota that contains the product, then it will not show up in the shop.
- If you still want your shop to display the product to all customers, set the toggle to :btn-icon:fa3-info:: "Show product with info on why it's unavailable".
+ If you still want your shop to show the product to all customers, set the toggle to :btn-icon:fa3-info:: "Show product with info on why it's unavailable".

  4. Your product may only be available as part of a bundle.
  In order to resolve this, verify that the box next to "Only sell this product as part of a bundle" is **not** checked.
- If that box is active, then your shop will not display it as a standalone product.
+ If that box is active, then it will not show up as a standalone product in your shop.
- It will only display it as part of another product to which you added this product as a bundled product.
+ It will only show up as part of another product to which you added this product as a bundled product.

  5. Your product may only be available through a membership.
  In order to resolve this, verify that the box next to "Require a valid membership" is **not** checked.
- If that box is active, then your shop will only display the product to customers who are logged in to their account and who have a valid membership.
+ If that box is active, then your shop will only show the product to customers who are logged in to their account and who have a valid membership.

  6. Your product may only be available after another product has been sold out.
  In order to resolve this, verify that the field next to "Only show after sellout of" is empty.
- If you specify another product in that field, then your shop will only display this product if the other product is sold out.
+ If you specify another product in that field, then your shop will only show this product if the other product is sold out.
- If you still want your shop to display the product regardless of the availability of the other product, set the toggle to :btn-icon:fa3-info:: "Show product with info on why it's unavailable".
+ If you still want your shop to show the product regardless of the availability of the other product, set the toggle to :btn-icon:fa3-info:: "Show product with info on why it's unavailable".

  7. Your product may be in the wrong type of category.
  In order to resolve this, navigate to :navpath:Your event → :fa3-ticket: Products → Categories:.